igorshevach/nginx-vod-module/README.md

 The bitrate threshold for removing identical bitrates, streams whose bitrate differences are less than this value will be considered identical.

-#### vod_https_header_name
+#### vod_base_url
-* **syntax**: `vod_https_header_name name`
+* **syntax**: `vod_base_url url`
-* **default**: `empty`
+* **default**: `see below`
 * **context**: `http`, `server`, `location`

-Sets the name of an HTTP header whose existence determines whether the request was issued over HTTPS.
+Sets the base URL (scheme + domain) that should be returned in manifest responses.
+The parameter value can contain variables, if the parameter evaluates to an empty string, relative URLs will be used.
-If not set, the decision is made according to the protocol used to connect to the nginx server.
+If not set, the base URL is determined as follows:
-A common scenario for using this setting is a load-balancer placed before the nginx that performs SSL-offloading.
+1. If the request did not contain a host header (HTTP/1.0) relative URLs will be returned
+2. Otherwise, the base URL will be `$scheme://$http_host` The setting currently affects only HLS and DASH.
+In MSS and HDS, relative URLs are always returned.

 #### vod_segments_base_url
 * **syntax**: `vod_segments_base_url url`
-* **default**: `empty`
+* **default**: `see below`
 * **context**: `http`, `server`, `location`

-Sets the base URL (usually domain only) that should be used for delivering video segments.
+Sets the base URL (scheme + domain) that should be used for delivering video segments.
-When empty, the host header sent on the request will be used as the domain.
-The scheme (http/https) used in the returned URLs is determined by:
-* the value of vod_segments_base_url, if it starts with http:// or https://
-* the existence of a request header whose name matches the value of vod_https_header_name, if vod_https_header_name is not empty
+The parameter value can contain variables, if the parameter evaluates to an empty string, relative URLs will be used.
+If not set, vod_base_url will be used.
-* the type of connection used to connect to the nginx server The setting currently affects only HLS.
+The setting currently affects only HLS.

 #### vod_open_file_thread_pool